Trevor Edwards

 I have to call the icon out because it’s such an awesome touch.
 The script detects whether the device is a laptop or desktop and displays the appropriate icon.
 I’m a sucker for details like that!

-I modified some of the GUI elements and added a bit of code to display the serial number to make it easier for the tech/user who is setting the name of the machine.
+I modified some of the GUI elements and added a bit of code to display the serial number to make it easier for the individual who is setting the name of the machine (since our naming convention includes the serial number).

 #!/bin/bash